sogik/TuneHarvester/README.md

 > [!CAUTION]
 > This software is provided for educational and personal use only.
 Users are responsible for complying with applicable copyright laws and terms of service.
 Please support artists by purchasing their music.
-> This software is provided for educational and personal use only.
-Users are responsible for complying with applicable copyright laws and terms of service.
-Please support artists by purchasing their music.

 ## License